sunfishcode/wasm-reference-manual/WebAssembly.md

 [effective address], with a length implied by the accessing instruction.

-**Trap:** Out Of Bounds, if any of the accessed bytes are beyond the end of the accessed linear-memory space.
+**Trap:** Out Of Bounds, if any of the accessed bytes are beyond the end of the accessed linear memory.
 This trap is triggered before any of the bytes are actually accessed.

 > Linear-memory accesses trap on an out-of-bound access, which differs from [TypedArrays in ECMAScript] where storing out of bounds silently does nothing